 As well as animals in captivity, Blackbutt Reserve is home to a diverse number of wild birds, reptiles and wallabies as well as beautiful flora and fauna (be sure and pack the insect repellent).

-There are nine signposted walking trails (10km of boardwalks and trails all up) through varying bushland and along bubbling creeks.
+There are 7 signposted walking trails (10km of boardwalks and trails all up) through varying bushland and along bubbling creeks.